Nocturnal Appearance

-Nocturnal appearance or Night vision is a painting made by Jacob Jordaens around 1650.
+Nocturnal Appearance or Night Vision is a painting made by Jacob Jordaens around 1650.
 It is in the collection of the Staatliches Museum Schwerin (accession number G 161).

+History and description

 The title of the painting is also given as A dream.
 The meaning and subject of the painting depicting a nude woman seen from the back in a dark bedroom with a man asleep on a bed and two onlookers behind a half open door are still a matter of contention among art historians.
 A second version of the painting was at the Thore (Burger) sale in Paris in 1892, then in the van Hall sale in Antwerp in 1836 and finally in 1905 it was in Paris with art dealer Franz Kleinberger who exhibited it in Antwerp.

-Description

 In a dark room a man is asleep in bed while on his right is a naked female figure seen from behind standing on a cloud.
 In front of her the woman is holding a white cloth, which she lifts up with one hand, while the other hand keeps it against her body.
 The sleeper in his dream or because he has woken up has upset the pedestal table near his bed, causing a candle stick and a pot (or jug) to fall to the floor.
 To the left a man and a woman are watching the scene with expressions of surprise.
 The male spectator is carrying a lit candle which casts upon his head and that of the woman a warm light, and causes the shadow of his hand to fall on the panel of the open door.

 Stylistically, Jordaens appears to have been influenced by Adam Elsheimer in the use of candlelight as a main light source and by Caravaggio's tenebrism.